StatisticalReinforcementLearningLab/SARAv2/copy_these_files/README.md

 ### Flask
 Inside the `flask_server` directory, there is a flask app.
 The `requirements.txt` will install all the dependencies, when called using `pip.` There flask server is responsible to (i) track 4PM notifications and 'like/nope' responses, (ii) send 8PM notifications if surveys are not completed (iii) list all 4PM to populate the 'inspirational_quote' view.<br/>

+### notification_send_codes
+The `notification_send_codes` folder contains all the quotes, python scripts to send 4PM/6PM/8PM notifications.<br>

 ### MySQL
 Inside the `mysql` directory, there are server create table statement in the `create_table.sql` file.
-We will need these tables to get flask server to work.<br/>
+We will need these tables to get flask server and notification_send_codes to work.<br/>

-### MySQL
-Inside the `mysql` directory, there are server create table statement in the `create_table.sql` file.
-We will need these tables to get.<br/>

-### notification_send_codes
-The `notification_send_codes` folder contains all the quotes, python scripts to send 4PM/6PM/8PM notifications.